Gerald Andriole Jr., MD

 Our faculty members – a mix of younger and older urologic specialists – are also productive in their research areas, publishing approximately 120 peer-reviewed journal articles, books and book chapters a year.
 Over the past two years, they gave 32 presentations at meetings of the American Urological Association and World Congress on Endourology.
 And faculty members over the last two years have received eleven National Institutes of Health (NIH)/federal grants, two grants from the American College of Surgeons, one grant from the National Kidney Foundation and one Prostate Cancer Foundation grant.

 Over the course of four years, the faculty interacts with residents in numerous teaching conferences covering a wide range of topics.
-Residents also select an area of laboratory research (a four-month rotation during the second year) from a variety of projects at the forefront of urological studies and participate in teaching medical students through a combination of ward rounds and clinical conferences.
+Residents may select an area of research from a variety of projects at the forefront of urological studies and participate in teaching medical students through a combination of ward rounds and clinical conferences.

 As you can see, the Division of Urologic Surgery – with its outstanding fellowship-trained faculty, emphasis on mentoring, and clinical and laboratory experience – provides urologic surgery residents with training opportunities that few programs can match.
 I invite you to browse our web site to learn more detail about our residency at Washington University School of Medicine.